 - Getting to Death Valley

-I visited Death Valley for the first time on a whim in 2008 while on a road trip with friends.
-It was during the winter and we were amazed at how hot it still was.
+I visited Death Valley National Park for the first time on a whim in 2008 while on a road trip with friends.
+It was during the winter months and we found ourselves amazed by the heat (the park averages 80° in the dead of winter).

-Since then we have returned many, many times and can’t seem to get enough.
-There is something seriously magical about that desert wonderland.
-Many of the parks are otherworldly but this one might take the cake.
+Since then I’ve returned six times because I simply can’t get enough.
+There is something seriously magical about this desert wonderland that I cannot resist.
+Make no mistake, a lot of our national parks are otherworldly but this one takes the cake.

 Things to Know Before You Visit Death Valley